lifesfun101/lifesfun101.github.io/_posts/2019-12-7-LiteraryVulnerable-walkthrough.md

 ---
 layout: post
-title: "LiteraryVulnerable Walkthrough"
+title: "LiterallyVulnerable Walkthrough"
 date: 2019-12-10
 ---

+LiterallyVulnerable is yet another CTF-style box from VulnHub which calls for enumeration and code injection.
+Rated easy and so it was.

-**Vulnerable System**: Literary Vulnerable
+**Vulnerable System**: LiterallyVulnerable
 ==========================================

 **Operating System**: Ubuntu 18.04.3

 **Kernel**: 4.15

+**Vulnerabilities**: Weak WordPress file permissions, code injection

 Methodology
 -----------